-The course team has good links with industry, business and environmental organisations.
-Recent graduates work as environmental consultants, analysts or technicians with local authorities, in waste management, wildlife conservation, and in teaching and administrative roles.
+Kingston University has good links with industry, business and environmental organisations.
+Graduates work as environmental consultants, analysts or technicians with local authorities, in waste management, wildlife conservation, and in teaching and administrative roles.
 The skills learned on this course are transferable to many careers.
 Many graduates also progress to postgraduate study.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.